open-sdg/open-sdg/docs/open-sdg-features.md

 ## Display data for national indicators as well as global indicators
 There are various approaches to publishing national and global indicators:

-* National indiators are displayed next to global indicators but are tagged as 'national' to distinguish them, for example in [Armenia's platform](https://armstat.github.io/sdg-site-armenia/1/).
+* National indiators can be displayed next to global indicators but are tagged as 'national' to distinguish them.

-* Separate pages for national and global indicators within the same site, for example [Poland's platform](http://sdg.gov.pl/en).
+* Separate pages for national and global indicators can be created within the same site.

-* Separate sites for national and global indicators, for example [Germany's national indicator site](https://sustainabledevelopment-deutschland.github.io/en/) and [Germany's global indicator site](https://sustainabledevelopment-germany.github.io/en/).
+* Separate sites for national and global indicators can be created.

 ## Add pages
 By default, there are four pages which show in the menu bar: Reporting status, About, Guidance and FAQ.

-An example of using just the four default menu items is [Kyrgyzstan's site](https://sdg-kyrgyzstan.github.io/open-sdg-site-starter/en/)

-An example of menu items being added is [UK's site](https://sustainabledevelopment-uk.github.io/)

 Even though only four pages are linked to in the menu by default, there are other pages provided for use (e.g. Contacts, News) as well as the option to easily create your own pages.